grafana/Grafana-Alloy-for-Beginners/README.md

 - We will use the `prometheus.relabel` component to relabel metrics data we are scraping from the Postgres database.
 - We instruct Alloy to send (`forward_to`) the transformed data to the `prometheus.remote_write.mimir.receiver` component.
 - We define two rules to define the relabeling operations we would like to perform.
-- The first rule sets the value of the `"group"` label for all metrics to a value of `"infrastructure"`.
+**[@Misha- The first rule sets the value of the `"group"` label for all metrics to a value of `"infrastructure"`.
-- The second rule sets the value of the `"service"` label for all metrics to a value of `"postgres"` .
+- The second rule sets the value of the `"service"` label for all metrics to a value of `"postgres"` .]
+This part still does not make sense to me.
+Could you explain this a bit more using examples before and after transformation?**
 - Note that the rules are evaluated top down, so the order matters!
 ```
 prometheus.relabel "postgres" {